jerrymjones/MonthlyBudgetEditor/README.md

 enter or update values for each spending category and month.

 Monthly Budget Editor is a companion to to my [Monthly Budget Report](https://github.com/jerrymjones/MonthlyBudgetReport) which correctly handles negative budget amounts.
+I have also created [Monthly Budget Bars](https://github.com/jerrymjones/MonthlyBudgetBars) another companion that creates a Summary Page widget which also works properly with negative budget amounts.

 ## Installation